JNK234/JNK-Blogs/_pages/about.md

 permalink: /about/
 ---

+Hey !!
-Hi !!
-I'm Narasimha Karthik..
+I'm Narasimha Karthik and welcome to my Blog.

-This is my personal blog where I write about stuffs i am interested in dominantly in artificial intelligence and deep learning.
+This is my personal blog where I write about stuffs i am interested and various topics related to artificial intelligence and robotics.

-You can connect with me through [Linkden](https://www.linkedin.com/in/narasimha-karthik-jwalapuram-82b0a2172/) and [Twitter](https://twitter.com/Narasimhakarth4)
+You can connect with me in [Linkden](https://www.linkedin.com/in/narasimha-karthik-jwalapuram-82b0a2172/) and [Twitter](https://twitter.com/Narasimhakarth4)